 - We require all responsible persons to:

-1. Keep her/himself up to date with legislation, research and thinking on promoting positive behaviour and on handling behaviour where it may require additional support.
+a.
+Keep themself up to date with legislation, research and thinking on promoting positive behaviour and on handling behaviour where it may require additional support.

 - We expect all members of LPUK to keep to the guidelines, requiring these to be applied consistently.

 1. Strategies for those who engage in inconsiderate behaviour

 - We require all LPUK members to use positive strategies for handling any inconsiderate behaviour, by helping them to find solutions in ways that are appropriate.
 Such solutions might include, for example; acknowledgement of feelings, explanation as to what was not acceptable and supporting them to gain control of their feelings so that they can learn a more appropriate response.

 - We acknowledge considerate behaviour such as kindness and willingness to share, giving praise for positive behaviours.

 - We support each person in developing self-esteem, confidence and feelings of competence.

 - We support each LPUK member and their families in developing a sense of belonging in our group, so that they feel valued and welcome.